openstack/kolla-ansible/doc/source/reference/deployment-and-bootstrapping/bootstrap-servers.rst

 runtime (``data-root``) directory for Docker.

 The ``docker_registry`` variable, which is not set by default, defines the address of the Docker registry.
-If the variable is not set, Dockerhub will be used.
+If the variable is not set, `Quay.io <https://quay.io/organization/openstack.kolla>`__ will be used.

 The ``docker_registry_insecure`` variable, which defaults to ``false``, defines whether to configure ``docker_registry`` as an insecure registry.